South Downtown, Warsaw: German occupation

+The building of a Garrison Officer Casino, open for the German officers, and people who collaborated with them, which was a target on a bombing on 19 May 1942, organised by the Polish resistance.
-The Police District was protected by security forces, stationed around its boundaries, including two battalions of the Order Police, stationed in the Seym and Senate Complex at the Wiejska Street.

-Throughout the war, the Polish resistance movement organized a few attacks aimed at the occupants in the Police District.
-On 19 May 1942, members of the Polish Socialists, disguised as customers, had planted a bomb in the casino building at 29 Szucha Avenue, which served Poles who collaborated with occupants.
+The Police District was protected by security forces, stationed around its boundaries, including two battalions of the Order Police, stationed in the Sejm and Senate Complex on Wiejska Street.
+Throughout the war, the Polish resistance movement organised a few attacks aimed at the occupants in the Police District.
+On 19 May 1942, members of the Polish Socialists, disguised as customers, planted a bomb in the casino building at 29 Szuch Avenue, which served Poles who collaborated with occupants.
 The explosion had killed 7 people, and wounded a few more.
-On 5 October 1943, in the Operation Milke, the Agat squad of the Home Army had attempted to assassinate Alfed Milke, collaborator and officer of Gestapo.
-The assassination did not happen, as Milke did not come to the place of the planned attack.
-However, a portion of the squad, placed at Szucha Avenue, were spotted by walking by Protection Squadron officer.
-He was immediately shot by them, after which, the entire squad had retreated without any own casualties.
-The killed office was Joseph Lechner, the Obersturmführer (senior storm leader) of the Security Service, and chief of office of the Security Service and Security Police of the Warsaw District.
-On 1 February 1944, in the Operation Kutschera, the Pegaz (previously known as Agat) squad of the Home Amy had assassinated Franz Kutschera, the SS and Police Leader of the Warsaw District, responsible for the summary executions of about 5000 people in Warsaw.
-It was the most important successful operation of the Home Army, aimed against high-ranking occupant officers during the war.
-On 6 May 1944, in the Operation Stamm, at the Szucha Avenue, the Pegaz squad had attempted to assassinate Walter Stamm, the Sturmbannführer (assault unit leader) of the Protection Squadron, and the chief of Gestapo.
+On 1 February 1944, as part of the Operation Kutschera, the Pegaz (previously known as Agat) squad of the Home Amy had assassinated Franz Kutschera, the leader of the Security Police and the Order Police of the Warsaw District, responsible for the summary executions of about 5,000 people in the city.
+It was the most important successful operation of the Home Army, aimed against high-ranking occupant officers during the conflict.
+On 6 May 1944, in the Operation Stamm, the Pegaz squad attempted to assassinate Walter Stamm, the Sturmbannführer (assault unit leader) of the Protection Squadron, and the chief of Gestapo, on Szuch Avenue.
 The operation ended with failure, with squad losing eight people, and not managing to kill the target.
-It was one of the largest and deadliest operations carried out by the Home Army during the war.
+It was one of the largest and deadliest sabotage operations carried out by the Home Army during the war.

+Additionally, while under occupation, the anti-aircraft artillery were stationed at the Mokotów Aerodrome by the German Air Force, with barracks for its operators being located on Puławska Street.
+The operations of the airport itself were limited to minimum.
+The headquarters of the Warsaw Airport Command of the German Air Force were located farther to the south, in the Fort M in Mokotów, with a staff of 500 people, and the barracks.